sanket2606/Weather-_Application/README.md

-This is a simple Java application that provides weather information for Indian cities using the OpenWeatherMap API.
+This is a simple Java command-line application that provides weather information for Indian cities using the OpenWeatherMap API.

 ## Table of Contents